eProsima/Fast-DDS-docs/docs/advanced.rst

   announces and detects the presence of participants in a domain.

-- **Simple Endpoint Discovery Protocol (SEDP):** defines the protocol adopted by the discovered participants for the exchange of information in order to discover the RTPS entities contained in each of them, i.e. the writers and readers Endpoints.
+- **Simple Endpoint Discovery Protocol (SEDP):** defines the protocol adopted by the discovered participants for the exchange of information in order to discover the RTPS entities contained in each of them, i.e. the writer and reader Endpoints.

 +--------------------------+-----------------------------------------------------------------------+
 | Name                     | Description                                                           |